shallinan1/membership-inference/data/README.md

 ---

 ### WikiMIA_2024 Hard
 The WikiMIA_2024 Hard dataset is introduced in our paper, and consists of Wikipedia articles with different versions based on date cutoffs.
+Requires `HF_TOKEN` to be set in your `.env` file.

 To download the dataset, run:
 ```bash